TheVarsity/Survival-Handbook/src/pages/index.md

 description: Invalid Field
 advice:
   text:
-    - Pro tip:University College dining hall has a chicken caesar wrap that’s not on any menu. — Tahmeed
+    - "Pro tip: University College dining hall has a chicken caesar wrap that’s not on any menu. — Tahmeed"
     - Write your essays knowing a sleep-deprived teaching assistant at 2:00 am has 10 minutes to get through it. — Ori
     - Use the chat box in Blackboard Collaborate or Zoom to form Facebook groups with your classmates!
 You’ll thank yourself later.— Jadine
     - The burrito place in Robarts and Sids and the coffee truck in front of Robarts each have punch cards — get one. — Megan